 Comparison with Market Indices | RMB compares its Composite returns to a variety of market indices.
 These indices represent unmanaged portfolios whose characteristics differ from the Composite portfolios; however, they tend to represent the investment environment existing during the time period shown.
 The returns of the indices do not include any transaction costs, management fees, or other costs.
 Benchmark returns presented are not covered by the report of independent verifiers.
-The benchmark for the Small Cap Core composite is the Russell 2000 Index, which for comparison purposes is fully invested and includes the reinvestment of income.
-The Russell 2000 is a subset of the Russell 3000 Index, representing about 8% of the total market capitalization of that index.
-It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
-The Russell 2000 index is an unmanaged index that is designed to measure the small cap segment of the U.S. equity universe.
+The benchmark for the SMID Cap Core composite is the Russell 2500 Index, which for comparison purposes is fully invested and includes the reinvestment of income.
+The Russell 2500 is a subset of the Russell 3000, including approximately 2500 of the smallest securities based on their market cap and current index membership.
 The index does not reflect investment management fees, brokerage commissions, or other expenses associated with investing in equity securities.
 You cannot invest directly in an index.